ufal/ParlaStats/documentation/ProgDoc.md

             - Modified conversion of the class to string for debugging purposes.
 - #### 1.1.2 Organization
     - `Organization(ID : str, role : str)`
-    - Class for storing the information about political organization.
+    - Class for storing information about political organizations.
-    - Contains the information about name of the political party, xml:id (from .xml source) for the reference and the role of political organization.
+    - Contains information about the name of the political party, `xml:id` (from .xml source) for reference and the role of political organization.
     - **Attributes:**
-        - `name` - List of name records of the organization in english and native language + abbreviation (`dict(str:str)`)
+        - `name` - List of name records of the organization in English and native language + abbreviation (`dict(str:str)`)
         - `ID` - ID of the organization (`string`)
         - `role` - Role of the organization within parliament (`string`)
         - `orientation_records` - List of political orientation records (`[PoliticalOrientation]`)